aatika7/aatika7/README.md

 </h4>

-<ul><li><h3>Software Development:</h3> From mobile applications to custom software solutions, I can help you bring your ideas to life.</li>
+<ul><li><h3>Software Development:</h3> From web applications to custom software solutions, I can help you bring your ideas to life.</li>
    <li><h3>Front End Development:</h3>I can design modern websites.</li>
 <li><h3>Technical Consulting:</h3> I can provide technical guidance and expertise to help you make informed decisions about your business.</li>
 </ul>

 <h1>Contact Me</h1>
 <hr>
 <h4>Ready to take your business to the next level?
 Let's work together!
-Contact me at [insert email address] to discuss your project and how I can help</h4>
+Contact me at aatikaalia5017@gmail.com to discuss your project and how I can help</h4>
 <h4>Thank you for considering my services, and I look forward to hearing from you soon!</h4>

 <h3 align="left">Connect with me:</h3>